TimBoleslawsky/data-science-vault/Notes/Parameter Estimation for Probabilistic Models.md

 In the above example, we assumed that we only have one data point.
 This is obviously not realistic or practical.
 When we have more than one data point, we have to look at the **joint probability distributions** of the random variables.
 This is defined as so:
 - $X, Y$ discrete: joint PMF $f_{X,Y} (x,y) = P(X = x,Y = y)$
 - $X, Y$ continuous: joint PDF $f_{X,Y}(x,y) = P(X ≤x,Y ≤y)$
-The problem is, that this quite hard to obtain, therefore we assume [[Probability#Independence|independence]] (in practice this is usually a reasonable assumption).
+The problem is, that this quite hard to obtain, therefore we assume [independence](Probability.md#independence) (in practice this is usually a reasonable assumption).
 Because of the properties of independence the terms for PMF/PDF generalize to the product of the PMF/PDF of all random variables.

 In the above example, we also assume, that $\sigma$ is known.
 If we have multiple unknown parameters, we just need to solve the likelihood function for all of them.
 The good thing here is that the parameters usually are independent and therefore the maximization (minimization) is not affected by either parameter.

 An additional important note is, that we usually minimize for the **negative log likelihood**.
 This is mainly so the calculations are easier (product => sums) and for standardization.
 This leads to the objective function: $\hat{θ}_{MLE} = arg min −logL(θ|data)$.
 ## Bayesian Parameter Estimation Techniques
 Parameter estimation in the Bayesian sense is a little more complex.
-When talking about the parameter estimation in the Bayesian sense, we usually mean the [[Likelihood and Posterior Distributions|posterior distribution]].
+When talking about the parameter estimation in the Bayesian sense, we usually mean the [posterior distribution](Likelihood%20and%20Posterior%20Distributions.md).
 This posterior distribution can be calculated analytically by multiplying the priors with the likelihood and normalizing it with the denominator, but this is usually not feasible in the real world.
 Here is why:
 - The denominator $P(X)$ is just the probability of seeing the observed data, under the entire model.
 - Since the model allows many possible parameter values $\theta$, you must average (integrate) the likelihood across all of them, weighted by how plausible each $\theta$ was a priori.
 That's how we get => $\int P(X \mid \theta) P(\theta) d\theta$ (for continues variables).
 - In most realistic models, that integral is **not analytically tractable**!